ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 12.)
 To improve the experiance further you can also do the following steps:

       - Go to "First Person Camera" -> "Tracked Pose driver" -> "Tracking Type" and set it from "Rotation and Position" to "Position".
       This will make head movements smoother.
-If the head rotation is tracked but not the head movement try to uncheck the checkmark of "Camera" under "First Person Camera" and try agein.
-If the head rotation is still not recognised, try to restart the phone.
-I encountered thosse problems when the ARCore Preview 2 stooped in the backround. try again.
-If you than still
+Uncheck the checkmark of "Camera" under "First Person Camera".
+If the head rotation is not recognised correctly, try to restart the phone, because sometimes the ARCore Preview 2 stops in the backround.
       - If you experience flickering corners add "QualitySettings.antiAliasing = 2;" to a Start function of your coice.
       This could look like this:  void Start () { QualitySettings.antiAliasing = 2;}
       - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding"